 Mobile money opens many exciting economic opportunities for people living in developing nations.
 As mobile currency continues to grow, more individuals, families, and entrepreneurs can take advantage of an alternative to banking that still allows them to spend, earn, and save.
 The success of services like M-Pesa may also spur growth in mobile money transfer offerings in the developed world, allowing people to transfer and safeguard their funds outside of traditional banking.

 Worldcoin believes cryptocurrency will play a significant role in the future growth of the global economy.
-To help more people experiment with blockchain technology, we're airdropping DAI stablecoins into millions of crypto wallets.
 Subscribe to our YouTube channel to learn more.